Taiwan High Speed Rail: Local connections

-Stop Patterns
+Stop patterns

 With a few exceptions, the services follow the below pattern.

 Ticket fare and discount

 As of January 2018, a one-way Taipei–Zuoying trip, a THSR standard car adult ticket is NT$1490, and a business car ticket fare is NT$1950.
 The cost of a non-reserved seat is approximately 3% less than the regular price.
 Business and standard car reserved ticket reservations are available 28 days prior to the date of departure (including the departure day).

-Senior citizens (Taiwan citizens above 65 years of age), registered disabled persons plus one accompanying passenger (Taiwan citizens only), and children (passengers under 12 years of age) are eligible for concession (half price) tickets.
+Senior citizens (Taiwan citizens above 65 years of age), registered disabled persons plus one accompanying passenger (Taiwan citizens only), and children (passengers under 12 years of age) are eligible for concession (half price) tickets, whereas University students enrolled at Taiwanese Universities, including international/exchange students, are eligible for discounts ranging from 5% to 50% off the regular/early bird price on certain trains (typically either 12% or 25% off), subject to student ID checks.

 A group discount is offered for groups of 11 or more.
 A group discount cannot be used in combination with other discount offers and does not include non-reserved seats.
 Passengers eligible for multiple discounts can only choose one discount offer.

 Since 1 July 2010, a smart card system has provided frequent travelers with multi-ride (eight trips) or periodic tickets.
 THSR's contact-less smart cards allow the cardholder to travel between specific stations within a given time period for a certain number of rides.
 The card is sold in either registered (name-bearing) or non-registered form.
 Only adult tickets are available in this format, and cannot be used for rides between Banqiao and Taipei.

 After purchasing or adding value to a multi-ride card, the card balance is valid for 45 days counted from the day of first use.
 The ticket is good for 8 rides.
 The multi-ride card provides a discount of about 21% off the full fare of a reserved Standard Seat.
 Non-registered and registered multi-ride tickets can be purchased at the ticket windows of all THSRC stations.
 Upon first purchase of a multi-ride ticket, a card deposit fee of NT$100 is required (refundable if the card is returned).
 The registered multi-ride ticket is limited to personal use by the registered cardholder.

 Since November 2012, an Early Bird discount of 35% has been offered for a limited number of tickets sold no later than 8 days before the departure date.
 If the 35% off tickets sell out before the deadline, tickets with a discount of 20% off are offered.
 If these tickets sell out before the deadline, tickets with a discount of 10% off are offered.
 If all early bird tickets are sold out, then full fare tickets are offered.